 Market Pull on a Clarke County Tract

-Buyer demand on a Clarke County tract is shaped by the Thomasville and Jackson mill cluster, Tombigbee and Alabama River barge markets, plus Mobile-shed and Demopolis-shed buyers.
+Buyer demand on a Clarke County tract is shaped by the Thomasville and Jackson mill cluster, Tombigbee and Alabama River barge markets, plus Mobile-area and Demopolis-area buyers.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: two-river barge access (Tombigbee and Alabama), one of the densest pine-mill clusters in southwest Alabama, and significant longleaf-restoration potential.
 A direct, walk-up offer almost never reflects that reality.